pywbem/pywbem/docs/client.rst

 client side to the server, and possibly also of establishing the identity of a server to the client.

-Because authentication in HTTP/HTTPS and therefore in CIM-XML is a complex topic, it is briefly described.

 There are two levels of authentication in CIM-XML:

 * TLS/SSL level authentication (only when HTTPS is used):